top of page

 Frequently Asked Questions

-Who has invested in MaxiParts (ASX:MXI)?
+Who is investing in MaxiParts (ASX:MXI)?

 Fund managers including Naos Asset Management have invested in MaxiParts (ASX:MXI).